 Visit HERE to see the Week 2 Content.

 WEEK 3, 4 and 5 – In each of these weeks we’ll focus on a different row of the quilt.
 We’ll appliqué the faces and borders for the three blocks in each row, machine stitch the raw edges and hand sew the facial details.

 WEEK 6 – Sewing borders and assembling the quilt top will be the focus this week.

 WEEK 7 – Quilting your quilt!
 Will you stitch in the ditch, hand quilt, long arm or use a combination of different techniques?

 WEEK 8 – This week’s focus is quilt binding.
 We’ll finish everything off and share our progress and achievements!

 I design quilts and sewing projects because it brings me so much joy to bring my ideas to life.
 And it brings me a lot of happiness when I get the chance to sew something I’m excited about.
-I LOVE this quilt pattern (and as a designer I can’t always say that about every project I make).
+I LOVE this quilt pattern.
 I really hope that you love it too, and that you enjoy the process of sewing it for yourself or a loved one.